Engage in the community

 Specific requirements for this major can be found in the College Catalog.

 We encourage all sociology students to study abroad if possible.
-Check out the dozens of destinations that are available through BC’s Center for International Education.
+Check out the dozens of destinations that are available through BC’s Office of Study Abroad.

 Our students have completed internships in: